 The National Charity League, a mother/daughter organization, welcomes guests during the event and bakes homemade pies to benefit the Beaufort Historic Association’s ongoing preservation and educational programs.
 You can't go wrong with delicious dessert for a worthy cause.
 You'll definitely want to bring a pie or two home to compliment your own Thanksgiving celebration.

 The Community Thanksgiving Feast is a unique old-fashioned gathering of the community, while sharing an amazing meal.
 What could be better than that?
 It's the perfect occasion to celebrate Thanksgiving a few days early and meet your neighbors, make a few new friends, and get to know the local community on a more intimate level.
 Camaraderie, thankfulness and gratitude abound!

-5. Do it all over again next year.As mentioned early, the Beaufort Historic Site's Community Thanksgiving Feast is an annual tradition on the Crystal Coast.
+5. Do it all over again next year.As mentioned early, the on the Crystal Coast.
 Once you try it, you'll want to come back again and again.
 You can mark off the Sunday before Thanksgiving on your calendar and make it your new Thanksgiving tradition at the beach.
 Tell your family, tell your friends!
 Hope to see you there.